PreschoolKindergartenFirst Grade

 1. The Magic of Melting & Freezing (States of Matter)

 This is the simplest and most profound experiment of all.
-It’s a hands-on lesson in physics.
+It’s hands-on physics you can do in the middle of dinner prep.

 The Setup: While you’re cooking, give your child a bowl with a few ice cubes.
 Or, let them watch you put a pat of butter in a warm pan.

-The Scientific Language: Use the vocabulary of a scientist!
+The Scientific Language: Use the vocabulary of a scientist, right in your kitchen.

 • Observe: 'What does the ice feel like right now?
 Is it hard or soft?
 Cold or warm?
 We can call this a solid.'